 Photomicrographs should include internal scale markers.
 Symbols, arrows, or letters used in photomicrographs should contrast with the background.

 Cite each figure in the text in consecutive order.
 If a figure has been published, acknowledge the original source and submit written permission from the copyright holder to reproduce the material.

-Galley proofs will be sent to the corresponding author for minor corrections and should be returned to the Editor within one week.
+Galley proofs will be sent to the corresponding author for minor corrections and should be returned to the Editor within 48 hours.
 Major alterations cannot be accepted.

 The journal reserves the right to edit for clarity, conciseness, precision of expression, grammar and to alter a manuscript to conform to the format of Journal of Infectious Diseases and Antimicrobial Agents.